Skip to main content

 No. The Crystal Caves is a museum built by the imagination of René Boissevain.
 René has always been a caveman – well a cave boy initially.
 As a child, instead of building tree houses or forts he dug out old rabbit burrows, and reinforced them with branches to make a cave.
 The lay of the land of the shop turned out to be a natural space to build a cave.

-A world class private collection of over 600 specimens of crystals and fossils from round the world.
+A world class private collection of over 600 specimens of crystals and fossils from around the world.
 Which you can touch!
 You can walk – and sometimes crawl around the spaces and discover the crystals and gemstones for yourself.

 No. The collection displays crystals and fossils from all over the world.
 Just like visiting a zoo where some animals are only found in specific countries, so too is René’s collection of crystals and fossils from all over the world including several from Australia.